Tip #1 - Create your own design for a truly unique paint scheme

 different parts of the model.
 Also, there has to be a way to draw lines, stripes,

-stars, circles, etc. in order to create interesting and colorful designs.
+stars, circles, etc. in order to create interesting and colorful paint scheme designs.

 A color palette window will pop up where you can select any color you want.